 - 1. The building on-site would be abated of hazardous materials the sump's contents removed and properly disposed of and the sumps and adjoining areas cleaned and tested, the building demolished and properly disposed of; - 2.
 Regulated soils with impacts greater than a leaching-based Site-specific standard would be removed from the plating line area and all soils from beneath the sumps would be removed; - 3.
 Soils would be stockpiled into known hazardous (from beneath the sumps) soils, suspect hazardous (from the plating area of high-level impacts) soils; - 4.
 Stockpiled soils would be tested for waste characterization parameters; - 5.
 Stockpiled and characterized soils would be disposed of based on hazardous characteristic; - 6.
-Soils exceeding SRS but meeting the Site-specific leaching based standard as well as non-regulated soils with PAH SRS exceedances and concrete from the demolished building foundations and floor slab containing PFAS would be reused as backfill in remedial excavations on the Lot of origin and beneath the paving section but above the groundwater table and managed under an AUR; and
+Soils exceeding SRS but meeting the Site-specific leaching based standard as well as non-regulated soils with PAH SRS exceedances, soils in the upper 1.5 feet and outside of the remediation excavation areas, and concrete from the demolished building foundations and floor slab containing PFAS would be reused as backfill in remedial excavations beneath the paving section but above the groundwater table and managed under an AUR; and